explore

 Camping in the yard for the first time!
 Shown in photo: Danner Hiking Boots, Pendleton Towel, Goal Zero Lantern, Big Agnes Copper Spur Tent.

-Still, it’s good to know what the essentials are.
+Still, it’s good to know what the camping essentials for beginners are and make sure you have the right camping gear with you.
 Not only is there a meditative quality to packing light, but you don’t want to forget any of the essentials.
 For example, you don’t want to remember the Settlers of Catan game board, only to forget the first aid kit.

-Here’s the car camping checklist of essential gear:
+Here’s the car camping for beginners checklist of essential gear.

 Tent